hexbus/ppebcr-docs/README.md

 1. Disconnect Pico W from PPEB board (or flash prior to full assembly).
 2. Connect Pico W to PC via MicroUSB while holding **BOOTSEL** button.
-3. Copy the latest version of `memtest2.uf2` as linked in Appendix B to the Pico W mass storage device (`RPI-RP2`).
+3. Copy the latest version of `memtest2.uf2` as linked above to the Pico W mass storage device (`RPI-RP2`).
 4. Pico will reboot into the memory tester.

 > ⚠ This test runs *without* the TI-99/4A attached.